Princess Margaret, Countess of Snowdon: Post-war years

-At the end of the war in 1945, Margaret appeared on the balcony at Buckingham Palace with her family and Prime Minister Winston Churchill.
+At the end of the war in 1945, Margaret appeared on the balcony at Buckingham Palace with her family and Winston Churchill.
 Afterwards, both Elizabeth and Margaret joined the crowds outside the palace, incognito, chanting, "We want the King, we want the Queen!"
+They both joined the festivities with their fellow British citizens, such as dancing the "hokey cokey", "Lambeth Walk" and conga.
+"I remember lines of unknown people linking arms and walking down Whitehall, and all of us were swept along by tides of happiness and relief," Elizabeth later recalled.
+Margaret and Elizabeth were "terrified" of being recognised, so they did their best to stay hidden in plain sight.

 On 15 April 1946, Margaret was confirmed into the Church of England.
 On 1 February 1947, she, Elizabeth and their parents embarked on a state tour of Southern Africa.
-The three-month-long visit was Margaret's first visit abroad, and she later claimed that she remembered "every minute of it".
-Margaret's chaperone was Peter Townsend, the King's equerry and very firm toward Margaret, whom he apparently considered an indulged child.
-Later that year, Margaret was a bridesmaid at Elizabeth's wedding.
-In the next three years, Elizabeth had two children, Charles and Anne, whose births moved Margaret further down the line of succession.
+The three-month-long visit was Margaret's first visit abroad.
+She later claimed that she remembered "every minute of it", including rides on horseback taken by her and Elizabeth using horses lent by locals near the royal train.
+Her chaperon on those occasions was Peter Townsend, the King's equerry, who it was noticed could be quite sharp with Margaret.
+In November 1947, Margaret was a bridesmaid at the wedding of Princess Elizabeth and Philip Mountbatten.
+In the next three years, Elizabeth and Philip had two children, Prince Charles and Princess Anne, whose births moved Margaret further down the line of succession.

-In 1950, the former royal governess, Marion Crawford, published an unauthorized biography of Elizabeth's and Margaret's childhood years, titled The Little Princesses, in which she described Margaret's "light-hearted fun and frolics" and her "amusing and outrageous ... antics".
+In 1950, the former royal governess, Marion Crawford, published an unauthorised biography of Elizabeth's and Margaret's childhood years, titled The Little Princesses, in which she described Margaret's "light-hearted fun and frolics" and her "amusing and outrageous ... antics".